How To Purchase Bitcoin (Everything You Need to Know)

 Market and limit orders may be available on exchanges that are designed for active trading – such as Coinbase Pro.
 By placing a market order, you buy the cryptocurrency at the current market price at that moment.
 If you place a limit order, you specify the price you want to buy cryptocurrency.
 The currency will be automatically purchased once it reaches that point.

 The last part of our guide covers trading fees and margins.
 Trading fees are one of the few things that can affect your returns.
-Most exchanges offer free trades and very little trading fees.
+Most exchanges offer free trades and very few trading fees.
 However, some charge a small percentage of each trade, usually between 0.25% and 1%.
 A few also charge a flat fee of $15 or more per trade.
 For most traders, it’s best to stick to exchanges that don’t charge any fees.
 This way, your profits are only affected by your trading strategy.

 Practice Safe Storage